juniorsundarCasual/TGT/vault/volume-3.chapter-168.md

 Guy bit his lips in distress while repeatedly chanting, 'That's not going to happen,' internally.
 'That cannot happen!'

 "Let's put that aside for the time being!"
 Krish followed up to redirect the conversation.
-He knew that nothing good could come from preoccupying oneself over a future so distant.
-Having lived with such a power for such a long time, Krish could ascertain that what some considered a blessing was oftentimes a curse.
+He knew that nothing good could come from preoccupying oneself with a future so distant.
+Having lived with such power for such a long time, Krish could ascertain that what some considered a blessing was oftentimes a curse.
 Like how a thief must constantly look over their shoulders for signs of pursuers, a person informed of their future must constantly doublethink their next step in fear of their dread coming to fruition.
 Little do they know that their hesitation and overthought can accelerate things further.

-"Since you path is now free of obstacles, what are you going to do next?"
+"Since your path is now free of obstacles, what are you going to do next?"
 Krish asked Guy.

 "Next?"
 Guy faltered.
 "I don't know..."